 3 Ways to Stay Flexible as You Age

-Loss of flexibility makes it harder to move, exercise and participate in daily activities; it also makes you susceptible to muscle strains.
-Just a few minutes of stretching each day will help you regain some of your flexibility, but not working on your flexibility at all, could mean that it completely disappears over time.
+Loss of flexibility with age makes it harder to move, exercise and participate in daily activities; it also makes you susceptible to muscle strains.
+Just a few minutes of stretching exercises each day will help you regain some of your flexibility, but not working on your flexibility at all, could mean that it completely disappears over time.
 Ideally, you should work to maintain a daily stretch routine that will help you stay flexible throughout your years.
 Stretching to improve flexibility not only helps you to stay active but results in better balance, good posture, less pain and improved exercise performance.
 When you stretch, you should gradually work to hold the stretch in position for 30 seconds; then release and rest before repeating.
 If you experience any type of pain you should stop and seek professional assistance.
+You can regain flexibility after 40 by adding a simple routine to your daily activities.

 Do a Daily Squat